 Francesca Bourgault grew up dancing, began teaching at age 14, and never stopped.
 She specializes in tap, modern, and creative dance with an emphasis on getting to know your body in a fun and judgement-free atmosphere.
 She holds a BA in Dance from Western Michigan University.
 When not teaching, she can be found at her shop, Windham Movement Apparel, playing with her daughter, or relaxing with her family.

-Alistair Follansbee, administrative assistant, works Monday through Friday assisting BSD students and their families with registration, payments, and questions regarding classes, programs, and performances.
+Alistair Follansbee, administrative assistant, assists BSD students and their families with registration, payments, and questions regarding classes, programs, and performances.

 Kathleen Keller, founder of BSD, holds a BA in child development and psychology and an MA in education and has been teaching for 26 years.
 She has studied at the New York and Atlanta Schools of Ballet, Alvin Ailey’s American Dance Center, and with such artists as Elizabeth Serbon, Erick Hawkins, and Twyla Tharp.
 Kathi still returns regularly to teach, choreograph, and costume for classes and shows.